hleclerc/Hpipe/README.md

 ## Sections

-Hpipe generates only one output file, with sections that can
+Hpipe generates only one output file, with sections that can be activated using defines (`#define HPIPE_DECLARATIONS`, `#define HPIPE_DEFINITIONS`, ...).
+A lot of flexibility is allowed using macros, users are encouraged to read them in the generated code.

 ## Buffer styles